iomicroservices/baselink-nuxt/content/services/tradespeople/carpenter/index.md

 ---
 title: "Carpenter service"
-alt: "From shelves to full renovations, including custom woodwork, furniture building, and home improvements"
+alt: "From fitting shelves and kitchens, to full renovations and custom woodwork"
-description: "From shelves to full renovations, including custom woodwork, furniture building, and home improvements"
+description: "From fitting shelves and kitchens, to full renovations and custom woodwork"
 category: "tradespeople"
 subcategory: "carpenter"
 task: "carpenter"